hwanyonyi/IUproject/README.md

 ```
 docker ps
 ```
-This will allow you to get the container ID
+This will allow you to get the airflow container ID

 ```
 docker exec –it (container id)  /bin/bash